 There are many reasons for this phenomenon, such as a genuine fear of the dentist, or that they feel guilty that they have not been following effective dental care and know that their teeth and gums are not in the best condition.
 Whatever the reason, the problem with not having a regular check-up is that any issues that might have been resolved by your dentist easily and quickly, could now be far more serious.

-Any fear one might have of Dentist Perth, be it the noise of the drill, or the sensation of it as it cleans and polishes your teeth, will be of nothing to the length of time you might have to spend with your mouth open whilst you dentist tries to put right all the issues that have built up over time.
+Any fear one might have of the dentist, be it the noise of the drill, or the sensation of it as it cleans and polishes your teeth, will be of nothing to the length of time you might have to spend with your mouth open whilst you dentist tries to put right all the issues that have built up over time.

 This speaks to the other point we made about feeling guilty and possibly fearing the ‘wrath’ of your dentist.
 Now, whilst your dentist might not be happy that you are failing to care for your teeth properly, their job is to help fix them and advise you on how to care for them properly.
 They will not fine you, nor, presuming they are a professional dentist, shout at you, no matter how much they might feel they want to in cases where someone has simply ignored all dental care advice.